davidlaprade/davidlaprade.github.io/_drafts/single_responsibility_part_2.md

 It codifies the famous [Unix
 maxim](https://en.wikipedia.org/wiki/Unix_philosophy#Origin) that units of software should
 "do one thing and do it well".
-Put this way, it sounds clear and obvious.
+Put this way, it sounds clear and obvious -- a platitude.
 But the devil's in the details.

 For example, suppose I ask you what you did this afternoon.
 You might say that you